-Table 10 illustrates the results, and again shows a significant disparity between directors and investors.
+The responses, reported in Table 8, show a significant disparity between directors and investors.
 Only 10% of directors agreed that "there would be no adverse consequences" (average score -0.96).
 Their strongest concern was "we would recruit a lower quality CEO" (59%/0.66).
-Several respondents emphasized that reducing the pay of one firm in isolation without corresponding reductions in the market would be dangerous.
-This indicates that they believe their CEO talent pool to be shallow, consistent with prior evidence that many firms struggle to replace CEOs who depart for exogenous reasons (e.g., Jenter, Matveyev, and Roth, 2021).19
+Several free text entries emphasized that reducing the pay of one firm in isolation without corresponding reductions in the market would be dangerous.18 This indicates that directors believe the CEO labor market to be competitive and the talent supply to be limited, consistent with prior evidence that many firms struggle to replace CEOs who unexpectedly depart (e.g., Jenter, Matveyev, and Roth, 2022).

 Directors' second greatest concern was "the CEO would be less motivated" (46%/0.38).
-This is consistent with Table 5, Panel B, and suggests that the level of pay has motivational consequences missing from standard models.
-Just over half agreed that "it would create undesirable pay compression between the CEO and other executives" (51%/0.36).
-This concern is also absent from most models, which focus on CEO pay in isolation.
-One potential mechanism is that compression reduces tournament incentives (Lazear and Rosen, 1981; Kale, Reis, and Venkateswaran, 2009).
-However, this reason was cited only once in free-text fields or interviews.
+This is consistent with Table 3, Panel B, and again suggests that the level of pay has motivational consequences missing from standard models.
+Just over half agreed that "it would create undesirable pay compression between the CEO and other executives" (51%/0.36), another concern absent from most models, which focus on CEO pay in isolation.

-The free-text fields and interviews instead suggested that pay disparity is required for fairness - the CEO is worth more to the firm than other executives or suffers more disutility.
-One interviewee explained that "the more you do for the company, the more you should be paid; if the CEO isn't doing more, she shouldn't be CEO".
-Another highlighted that CEOs are under even more pressure and public scrutiny than others.
-A third explained that reduced pay disparity would "disrupt the natural order of things and the hierarchies within the organization", and that this concern applies beyond the CEO.
+One potential explanation is that compression reduces tournament incentives (Lazear and Rosen, 1981; Kale, Reis, and Venkateswaran, 2009).
+However, free-text fields and interviews cited this reason only once.
+Instead, they suggested that pay disparity is required for fairness.
+One interviewee explained that "the more you do for the company, the more you should be paid; if the CEO isn't doing more, she shouldn't be CEO."
+Another highlighted that CEOs are under even more pressure and public scrutiny than other executives.
+A third explained that reduced pay disparity would "disrupt the natural order of things and the hierarchies within the organization," and that this concern applies beyond the CEO.
 If a CFO were paid less than the commercial director, even if this were dictated by market forces, the finance function would view itself as being less important.
+Thus, while prior responses suggest that directors want CEO pay to not exceed certain levels, such as a certain multiple of worker pay, these additional fairness concerns imply that pay should also not fall short of other reference points, such as a certain premium to the pay of other top executives.